Pierre Jurieu: Life

 He was born at Mer, in Orléanais, where his father was a Protestant pastor.
 He studied at the Academy of Saumur and the Academy of Sedan under his grandfather, Pierre Du Moulin, and under Leblanc de Beaulieu.
 After completing his studies in the Netherlands and England, Jurieu was ordained as an Anglican priest; returning to France he was ordained again and succeeded his father as pastor of the church at Mer.
 Soon after this he published his first work, Examen de livre de la reunion du Christianisme (1671).
 In 1674 his Traité de la dévotion led to his appointment as professor of theology and Hebrew at Sedan, where he soon became pastor.

 A year later he published his Apologie pour la morale des Reformés.
 His reputation was damaged by his argumentative nature, which sometimes descended into fanaticism, despite his sincerity.
 He was called by his adversaries "the Goliath of the Protestants."
-On the suppression of the academy of Sedan in 1681, Jurieu received an invitation to a church at Rouen, but, afraid to remain in France on account of his forthcoming work, La Politique du clergé de France, he went to Holland and was pastor of the Walloon church of Rotterdam till his death.
+On the suppression of the academy of Sedan in 1681, Jurieu received an invitation to a church at Rouen, but, afraid to remain in France on account of his forthcoming work, La Politique du clergé de France, he went to Holland and was pastor of the Walloon church of Rotterdam until his death.
 He was also professor at the "école illustre".

 From the 1690s, Jurieu was the founder and one of the main organizers of a spy network in France.
 Based in Rotterdam, the organization had agents in all the major French ports.
 From the beginning, Etienne Caillaud wrote and decrypted messages for Jurieu.
 The work was funded by a number of Huguenots, but also by William III and Anthonie Heinsius.